-The Structured Height Regulation shall not apply to buildings nine stories or fewer, where parking is fully located behind upper-level habitable liners.
+The Structured Height Regulation shall not apply to buildings nine stories or fewer, where parking is fully located behind upper-level habitable liners or façade treatments as described in this UDO.

 Height ratio schematic

 Parking Garage Treatment

 All parking garage facades visible from a public street, open space, or interstate in all subdistricts are required to be visually shielded.
 Visual shielding may be achieved by the parking garage levels being below grade, lined with program, or clad according to the standards of this document.
 Alternative facade shielding methods may be used if determined to be appropriate by the Planning Staff.
 Modifications may be permitted insofar as it is determined that these methods are necessary to further an established, overriding policy goal and will not significantly diminish the pedestrian experience